-- A. The Town Government Study Committee will consist of five (5) members.
+A. The Town Government Study Committee will consist of five (5) members.
 Two (2) members will be appointed by the Select Board.
 One (1) member will be appointed by the Finance Committee.
 One (1) member will be appointed by the Board of Public Works.
-One (1) member will be appointed by the Town Moderator. - B. The members will serve three-year terms that begin on the first day and end on the last day of the Town of Lancaster fiscal years, except that the end dates of the terms will be staggered by shortening some of the initial terms after the establishment of this committee.
+One (1) member will be appointed by the Town Moderator.

+B. The members will serve three-year terms that begin on the first day and end on the last day of the Town of Lancaster fiscal years, except that the end dates of the terms will be staggered by shortening some of the initial terms after the establishment of this committee.
 The initial terms for all five members will begin on the first day of the fiscal year following initial approval of this Committee at Town Meeting.
 The initial term for the two members to be appointed by the Select Board will end three full fiscal years later on the last day of that fiscal year.
+The initial term for the member to be appointed by the Finance Committee will end two full fiscal years later on the last day of that fiscal years later on the last day of that fiscal years later on the last day of that fiscal years later on the last day of that fiscal years later on the last day of that fiscal years later on the last day of that fiscal years later on the last day of that fiscal years later on the last day of that fiscal years later on the last day of that fiscal years later on the last day of that fiscal years later on the last day of that fiscal years later on the last day of that fiscal year.

-The initial term for the member to be appointed by the Finance Committee will end two full fiscal years later on the last day of that fiscal year.
-The initial term for the member to be appointed by the Town Moderator will end on last day of that first fiscal year. - C. Vacancies among the members that will be appointed by the Select Board, Finance Committee or Board of Public Works will be filled by those boards by selecting the member during a meeting and submitting the new member in writing to the Town Clerk.
-The Town Moderator will fill a vacancy of the member they select by submitting a new member in writing to the Town Clerk. - D. The Government Study Committee will reorganize at the first meeting following the appointment of any new member to the committee or resignation of any Committee officer.
+C. Vacancies among the members that will be appointed by the Select Board, Finance Committee or Board of Public Works will be filled by those boards by selecting the member during a meeting and submitting the new member in writing to the Town Clerk.
+The Town Moderator will fill a vacancy of the member they select by submitting a new member in writing to the Town Clerk.

+D. The Government Study Committee will reorganize at the first meeting following the appointment of any new member to the committee or resignation of any Committee officer.
 The Committee's officers will be Chair and Clerk.
 The Chair is responsible for posting the Committee's meeting agendas and leading the Committee's meetings.
 The Clerk is responsible for ensuring that written minutes of the committee are prepared and submitted to the Committee for approval.
 At any meeting where the Chair is absent, or if no current member of the Committee is the Chair, the Clerk will assume the additional responsibilities of Chair.